-The lintel band will be our last band, placed at the top of the wall.
+The lintel band is the last band, placed at the top of the wall.
 The height of this band is 150mm.
-Detail 3

 3 Place U straps where detailed on the plan below to connect the gable columns and the beams to the lintel band.
 On the same plane we will place straps for connecting the joists of the floor and an L strap will be placed for the beams of the stairs .